caponetto/bayesian-hierarchical-clustering/README.md

 The files will be available in the `dist` folder.

+## Examples

+Examples can be found at [caponetto/bayesian-hierarchical-clustering-examples](https://github.com/caponetto/bayesian-hierarchical-clustering-examples).

 ## Contribute
 All contributions are welcome, so don't hesitate to submit a pull request. ;-)